Wondering if you need to fill out the Special Events Permit for your event? Please see our Frequently Asked Questions below.

 If you still have questions, please contact the Special Events Coordinator or at 509.625.6300.

-A: You can fill out the permit by downloading the application (PDF 318 KB).
+A: You can fill out the permit application online.

 A: Applicants are advised to submit their application as early as 90 days before the event and no less than 30 days.
 Once an application is submitted it will be routed to all affected departments (such as Fire, Police, Streets, Parks, etc.) for comments and feedback.
 You should receive a response within 10 days identifying any feedback from departments.
 This feedback may identify additional requirements that have to be satisfied before the permit is approved.
 It is recommended that you plan early to ensure a smooth application process and expect that costs may be more than originally anticipated.

 A: Based on the size of your special event, one of the following non-refundable administrative application fees will apply:

 There may be additional fees for permits that involve the following areas:

 You may incur additional costs for extra services such as the need for off duty police officers or paramedics.
 In addition, you may be required to contract with outside vendors for services such as barricades or traffic control.
 The City will provide a rough estimate of extra services and a cost outline during the initial feedback period of 10 days.
 This will help you as the event organizer see the entire cost of the event and plan accordingly.
 You may also need a temporary entertainment facility permit (see below) depending on the type of event.

 Comprehensive general liability insurance is also required (see below), and there may be additional costs to other agencies if there will be food or alcohol at your event (see below).